-Still, you’ll want to ensure that you aren’t putting too many eggs in one basket, says Alison Griffiths, a financial commentator and author of the book, Count on Yourself: Take Charge of Your Money.
+Still, you’ll want to ensure that you aren’t putting too many eggs in one basket, says Alison Griffiths.
+She’s a retired financial columnist and author of a self-titled blog about money management.
 Sometimes 60% in equities has a way of becoming 65%, for instance.
-“As an investor, the best defense is to spread eggs out over a number of investment baskets,” she says.
-Richards notes that retired people really need to ensure they have adequate cash holdings since they are living off their investments.
-“The rule of thumb is three years of liquid investments so you don’t have to worry about liquidating things at the bottom of the market,” he says.
+“As an investor, the best defence is to spread eggs out over a number of investment baskets,” she says.

 2. How can I protect my portfolio?

-Inquire how your mutual fund is performing relative to its peers and a benchmark index.
-“If you see yours consistently at the bottom, you know you have a problem,” says Griffiths.
+Griffiths suggests you inquire how your mutual fund is performing relative to its peers and a benchmark index.
+“If you see yours consistently at the bottom, you know you have a problem,” she says.
 “People really need to get this information.
 Why would you keep putting money into a bad investment?”

-You’ve found a dog among the rest of your investments.
-What to do about it?
-Have your financial advisor walk you through all the possibilities, Griffiths says.
-Advisors licensed to sell securities and/or insurance can offer more product solutions beyond mutual funds, like low-cost exchange-traded funds, index-linked GICs, and guaranteed minimum withdrawal benefit products, notes Jonathan Chevreau, a veteran financial writer who now runs the Financial Independence Hub..
-If you are more conscious of protecting your principal, ask your advisor about products like segregated funds and annuities, he suggests.
+Maybe you’ve found a dog among the rest of your investments.
+Have your advisor walk you through all the possibilities.
+Advisors licensed to sell securities and/or insurance can offer more product solutions beyond mutual funds.

 Some examples?
 Low-cost exchange-traded funds and guaranteed minimum withdrawal benefit products.